georgesutphin/MCB585-2023/_episodes/06-class-distributions.md

 ~~~
 # first we need to define the range of phenotype values that we are interested
-# in, i.e. the range of values represented in our data.
+# in (i.e., the range of values represented in our data).
 I will ask for a sequence of
 # values from the minimum observation to the maximum with 100 equally spaced points in # between
 norm.x <- seq(min(b6$bw_start), max(b6$bw_start), length = 100)